ysflghou/lghou.com/content/blog/BlazorTicTacToe/blazor-game.md

 }
 ```

-Ok, now everything is awesome, except that we can modify a square if it's already filled, or continue playing even if the game is over, let's fix this by adding some checks in the `HandleClick` method:
+This sounds good, except that we can modify an already filled square, or continue playing even if the game is over, let's fix this by adding some checks in the `HandleClick` method:

 ```tsx {29-37}
 // Components/Board.razor